-For instruction on how to integrate it in KDevelop check out this blog post
+For instructions on how to integrate the build with KDevelop, check out this blog post.

-You can find the code at git://anongit.kde.org/kdeconnect-android.git.
-It's easiest to use Android Studio to build the app and install it to your phone.
-Using the emulator is possible, but need an advanced networking setup (the emulator needs to be on the same subnet as the PC, or you won't be able to connect to your desktop.
+You can find the code on Invent.
+It's easiest to use Android Studio to build the app and install it to your phone, although it can be done on the command line using gradle.

 KDE Connect is a perfect project to start contributing to KDE.
 You'll need a basic understanding of programming concepts, the rest can be learned by doing.
 Experience with Android or Qt is beneficial, but not needed.

-You can submit patches on our Phabricator.
-This wiki page has more details on how this process works.
-For the reviewer, put in #kde_connect.
+All patches are submitted on Gitlab.
+The Android repository is here and the C++ Desktop repository is here.
+Be sure to select the most relevant template.
+You don't need to assign any reviewers, the developers are subscribed to notifications.
 Should this be your first patch, it's good to know that it might take some time before your patch is reviewed (we all work on KDE Connect in our free time), and you'll probably have to make some changes a couple of times.
 That's not because you're new, that's what happens for all reviews (even for long-time contributors).

 There are a couple of tasks marked as Junior Jobs on our workboard.
 Those have some extra information on how to approach them that help you get started.

 Setting up KDE Connect Repository for Development